kevando/dufinition/README.md

 ## Changelog

 ### 3.2
-New definition api and new way to store data
+New definition api (wordsapi) and stores data in a new way upgraded to data version 4 with no migration plan.

 ### 3.1
 New UI/UX that implements Navigator instead of NavigatorIOS

+## Notes on learning react-native
+  "state" is an object to track and respond to user's input each component gets its own instance of state when state changes, the component re-renders